MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 AI Builder credits can also come from AI Builder trial.
 In that case, they link to the user and don't need to be allocated.
 To learn more, go to [AI Builder trial](ai-builder-trials.md).

+AI Builder is a premium feature: adding an AI Builder action to a flow or an app transforms it in a premium flow or premium app, with specific licensing requirements.

 ## Get entitlement to AI Builder credits

 First, you need to be entitled to some AI Builder capacity.
 Entitlement can happen through one of the following paid capacities.